Whapow/overlord-shovel-docs/pathfinder/unchained-action-economy/README.md

 Spend a Use of an Attack of Opportunity: If an ability you possess allows you to spend a use of an attack of opportunity to perform some other action in the default action economy, that action is a reaction in this system.
 Use an Immediate-Action Ability: You can use an ability that can be used as an immediate action in the default action economy, as long as any conditions to use that ability are met.

+## Converting Other Actions
+While the list of actions in this section is long and covers most of the major actions in the game, it’s not exhaustive.
+There are many actions that are not covered in these pages.
+The following are guidelines for converting such actions from the default action economy to this one.
+Free Actions Are Always Free Actions: A free action in the default action economy is a free action in this one.
+Free actions typically don’t have a subtype, and thus don’t provoke attacks of opportunity.
+Keep in mind that some free actions are used in conjunction with other actions—that’s still true in this system.
+To use such a free action, you must take the other action it supports.
+Swift Actions Are Always Simple Actions: A swift action in the default action economy is always a simple action in this system.
+You need commit only 1 act to take that action.
+In rare cases, a GM might want to limit a given swift action to only once per turn.
+Move Actions Are Always Simple Actions: A move action in the default action economy is always a simple action in this system.
+Standard-Action Attacks Are Typically Simple Actions: Most actions that involve an attack roll or a combat maneuver check as a standard action in the standard economy are simple actions in this system.
+For combat maneuvers that can’t be substituted for one attack in a full-attack action and other complicated attacks, consider making them attack actions that require further consecutive acts to complete.
+Look at combat maneuvers such as drag, grapple, and reposition for examples of such actions.
+Standard-Action Supernatural and Spell-Like Abilities Are Advanced Actions: Typically, these actions are advanced actions that require 2 acts.
+Supernatural abilities tend not to have a subtype (unless they involve movement or attacking, in which case it might be fitting to grant them those subtypes), and spell-like abilities typically have the complex subtype.
+Full-Round Actions Are Advanced Actions: Full-round actions are nearly always advanced actions that require a consecutive 3-act commitment.
+(See the charge advanced action for an example of one that doesn’t require 3 acts.)